Do Professional Chefs Use Cast Iron Cookware?

 Cast iron cookware is well-reputed for its heavy-duty properties.
 Cast iron is best defined as iron-carbon alloys that contain more than 2% carbon content.

-The alloy constituents give cast iron a fairly low melting temperature, making it possible to use cast iron cookware at extremely high temperatures.
+The alloy constituents give cast iron a relatively low melting temperature, making it possible to use cast iron cookware at extremely high temperatures.

-Some of the popular cast iron cookware include waffle irons, Panini presses, flat-top grills, deep fryers, Dutch ovens, and even griddles.
+Some famous cast iron cookware include waffle irons, Panini presses, flat-top grills, deep fryers, Dutch ovens, and griddles.

 Benefits of Using Cast Iron